 Want to bring your custom injection molding back to the United States?
-Read on to learn more about bringing your supply chain back to the US.
+Read on to learn more about reshoring your supply chain back to the US.

 Questions to Ask:

 Do I own the molds?
 Check your agreement with your supplier.
 If not, a new mold will need to be built or that mold purchased from an existing supplier.

 Is it a mold or insert that is part of a MUD base?
 Understanding this helps the new molder know what to expect.

 Are drawings and or part samples available?
 You must have these to get an accurate quote.

 Is material and packaging known?
 Material and packaging requirements are a key part of understanding what it takes to get you a quality part.